 In addition to the mandolin, Marla plays mandola, tenor guitar, and button accordion.
 (She had the singular honor to be featured as Miss March in the 2011 Accordion Babes Pin-up Calendar.)
 She also sings and writes music, and is known for her musical settings of works from a variety of poets.
 In addition to playing and writing music, Marla is a textile artist.
 For a look at her work please click here.

 Marla's main musical endeavor is a collaboration with her husband, guitarist Bruce Victor, under the name Noctambule.
 Bruce and Marla released their debut CD together, Travel in the Shadows, in 2013, and followed it up in 2015 with The Waking.
-Both recordings feature poetry that they have set to music and arranged for their bevy of strings, as well as original instrumentals - waltzes, a reel and an air.
+Both recordings feature poetry that they have set to music and arranged for their bevy of strings, as well as original instrumentals.
 In July of 2017, Noctambule released a new recording, A Sweetish Tune.
 This album is largely traditional Irish music, with some newer tunes written in the tradition, by Marla and by others, along with a few songs - a traditional Irish ballad, a new ballad, and a poem set to music by Marla and Bruce.
 In September 2021, they released Every Migrant is My Fellow, an album of songs reflecting on life transitions of many sorts, set against the isolation of the times.

 Marla teaches privately, and in group classes, online with Peghead Nation, and has taught at many music camps, including The Swannanoa Gathering, Lark Camp, California Coast Music Camp, The Mandolin Symposium, Colorado Roots Music Camp, Portal Irish Music Week and O'Flaherty Irish Music Retreat.